nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 - "Teams that Finish Early Accelerate Faster: A Pattern Language for High Performing Scrum Teams"
 - A Scrum Pattern is a general reusable solution to a commonly occurring problem within the Scrum framework.
 - A subset of the Scrum patterns form in essence a vocabulary of a Pattern Language for Hyper-Productive Teams.
-- Generative patterns work indirectly; they work on the underlying structure of a problem rather than attacking the problem directly.
 ---
 1. Stable Teams
 2. Yesterday’s Weather